balavenkataraman123/cybersecwebsiteassignment/entries/pcsec.md

 <img src="https://www.bleepstatic.com/content/hl-images/2022/03/31/Malware.jpg" height="200" />

-Another important step is to use anti-virus and anti-malware software.
+An important step is to use anti-virus software.
 These programs can detect and remove malware from your system, and can also help to prevent new infections from occurring.
 It's important to keep your anti-virus software up to date, and to run regular scans to ensure that your system is free from malware.

 Another way to protect against malware is to be cautious when downloading and installing software.
 Only download software from reputable sources, and be wary of any suspicious emails or pop-ups that ask you to download and install software.
 Additionally, it's important to be careful when using social networking sites, as malware can be spread through links and downloads on these platforms.